-Local school districts had to start creating plans after the OSSAA board of directors vote.
+Local school districts had to immediately start creating plans after the OSSAA board of director's vote.
 Those plans will likely start being announced in the next few days.

 "We are in the process of working with local health experts and district leaders to design a district plan that will be highly responsible and meet the needs of our student-athletes," Bixby football coach Loren Montgomery said.
 "Our coaches are excited to begin working with our student-athletes."

-Gil Cloud, Tulsa Public Schools executive director of athletics, did not respond to the Tulsa World’s request for comment.
+Tulsa Public Schools Executive Director of Athletics Gil Cloud did not respond to the Tulsa World's request for comment.

 Oklahoma's best: This year's top-10 high school football recruits